theirstory/gliner-spacy/README.md

 - `chunk_size`: Size of the text chunk to be processed at once.
 - `labels`: The entity labels to be recognized.
 - `style`: The style of output for the entities (either 'ent' or 'span').
+- `threshold`: The threshold of the GliNER model (controls the degree to which a hit is considered an entity)

 ## Contributing
 Contributions to this project are welcome.
 Please ensure that your code adheres to the project's coding standards and include tests for new features.